 All employees of the Airport Authority earn annual leave that is paid upon termination or retirement.
-Annual leave is accrued at current rates of compensation and based on assumptions concerning the probability that certain employees will become eligible to receive these benefits in the future.
+Annual leave is accrued at current rates of compensation and based on assumptions concerning the probability that certain employees will become eligible to receive these benefits in the outstanding balances of any borrowings used for the acquisition, construction or improvement of those assets.
+Net investment in capital assets includes unspent debt proceeds.